ries-lab/Accent/guide/guide-fiji.md

 ## Processing

 The processing step expects either multiple stacks or folders with "XXXms" in the name, where XXX is the exposure time at which the images were acquired.
-Two configurations are possible:
+Three configurations are possible:

 - Several stacks in the same folder, with XXXms in the name.
 Each stack will be processed independently (but sequentially).
 - Several folders, with XXXms in the name, each containing images (single images or stack).
 Each folder will be processed independently (but sequentially).